j-perl/minefield/README.md

 ## Tests

 Tests are available in App.test.js (yarn test).
-Tests are not exhaustive (unfortunately).
+Tests are not exhaustive yet.
 Only reducers have been tested.

 ## Installation